-2.0 Meth 2.0 Method Statement Step Safe Sequence of Work Sailing 1.
+2.0 Met 2.0 Method Statement Step Safe Sequence of Work Sailing 1.
 Ensure safety boat is crewed.
-Use PPE as directed on the risk assessment .
-Second safety boat to be used if conditions warrant it (see 17 above) 2.
+Use PPE as directed on the risk assessment 2.
 All persons intending to be on the water to sign in and out.
+Use Beachmaster to monitor.
 Safety boat crew to check all are accounted for.
 3. Check condition and security of launching/boarding area and be familiar with locations of Fixed Rescue Equipment i.e. lifebuoys/rings with rescue lines and also safety equipment provided in Safety boat.
-4. Be aware of all means of raising alarm, contacting emergency services , harbour authority etc. 5.
+4. Be aware of all means of raising alarm, contacting emergency services, harbour authority etc. 5.
 Good housekeeping to be employed to ensure that tripping hazards do not accumulate 6.
-Club members to wear suitable supplementary clothing as detailed in PPE section if required. take regular breaks to suit the climatic conditions 7.
+Club members to wear suitable supplementary clothing and consider wearing a helmet as detailed in PPE section if required. take regular breaks to suit the climatic conditions 7.
 Carry out activities as per best practice 8.
-Safety boat crew to have power to call a halt to sailing for any reason
+Race officer and/or Safety boat crew to have power to call a halt to sailing for any reason